-You may purchase a hood for later use in your career from Oak Hall Cap & Gown, Salem, Virginia (current cost, approximately \$125).
+You may purchase a hood for later use in your career from Oak Hall Cap & Gown, Salem, Virginia.
 Caps and gowns are available for rent from the bookstores of the consortial institutions or may be purchased from Oak Hall Cap & Gown.
 Be sure you specify the doctoral robe and tassel.

-In order to be eligible to march in the May ceremony students must defend the dissertation by dates posted in the Graduate School calendar, but typically before end of March.
+In order to be eligible to march in the May commencement ceremony, students must defend the dissertation by dates posted in the Graduate School calendar in the spring, but typically before end of March.
 The Program must also receive confirmation from the internship training director that the student is on track to complete internship.
-If the student meets all degree requirements by the last Sunday in August (internship, successful dissertation defense, approval by the Dean, filing with the Registrar's office), completes the ODU and VCP exit surveys, and resolves any outstanding issues/obligations at any consortial institution (e.g., fines, I grades, etc.), they will be eligible to graduate in August.
-If the internship ends in August, a letter from the training director certifying completion of the internship prior the conferral date is required.
-If all the dissertation steps are completed by one week prior to degree conferral, and internship concludes before degree conferral date (last Sunday in August), and the DCT gets that confirmation in writing, and the dissertation is filed with the Registrar's office one week prior to degree conferral, the degree can be conferred on the last Sunday in August.
+If the student meets all degree requirements by the last Sunday in August (internship, successful dissertation defense, approval by the Dean, filing with the Registrar's office), completes the ODU and VCP exit surveys, and resolves any outstanding issues/obligations at any consortial institution (e.g., fines, I grades, etc.), they will be eligible to graduate in August, with a degree conferral date the last Sunday in August.

 Otherwise, the student will have to register for one more semester and then graduate in December (degree conferral is the 4th Sunday in December).
-The fee for the onecredit hour will be based on your domicile.
+The fee for the one-credit hour will be based on your domicile.
 If you are not a Virginia resident, you will be charged the out-of-state rate.